Program Overview

 - SW 310 Professional Writing Seminar

-- SW 351 Oppression and Social Injustice
+- SW 351 Anti-Oppression and Social Justice

-Social Work Electives
+Social Work Electives (6 hours)

 Students must select two Social Work electives (note: 400-level electives may only be taken once enrolled in the Professional Program)